hamsando/node-red-contrib-stoptimer-varidelay/README.md

 - putch: Added stoptime countdown persistance across Deploy/Restart

 0.4.1
--putch: Changed location of saved persistent data
+- putch: Changed location of saved persistent data
--putch: Remove persistent data for node if node is deleted
+- putch: Remove persistent data for node if node is deleted

+0.4.2
+- putch: Move location of saved persistent data to a subdir of userDir
+- putch: Added additional documentation clarify no relation to persistent context configuration.